Bullet Cluster: Remarkable Revelations and Enduring Insights -- Part I: Imaging the Bullet cluster at 18 GHz

-The 18-GHz image in Fig.~\ref{nsrcyhalo}, which has been smoothed to a beam of FWHM 30$\arcsec$, clearly shows negative intensity values towards the central regions of the Bullet cluster.
-These SZE features appear to be confined within, and bounded by the lowest intensity contours of the halo component and are obvious in the 18-GHz image prior to any subtraction of the halo component, which would only enhance these SZE features.
-Before subtraction of any halo contribution, the 18-GHz image shows a peak in flux density at the peak of the halo and positive 18-GHz emission towards the eastern parts of the halo.
-Most noteworthy is the negative peak, representing a deep SZE `hole', to the south of the peak in the expected halo contribution.
+The 18-GHz image in Fig.~\ref{nos_pix130}, which has been made with a taper that represents a $39\farcs8 \times 32\farcs1$ FWHM beam, clearly shows negative intensity values towards the central regions of the cluster.
+These SZE features appear to be confined within, and are bounded by the lowest intensity contours of the Radio Halo component, as can be seen in the 18-GHz image (Fig.~\ref{nos_pix130}) prior to any subtraction of the halo component, which would only enhance these SZE features.
+In this image, which has the unresolved continuum sources subtracted, there is a peak in flux density at the peak of the Radio Halo and positive 18-GHz emission towards the eastern parts of the Radio Halo.
+Most noteworthy is the negative peak, which may be a deep SZE feature, to the south of the peak in the expected halo contribution, at RA: $06^{\rm h}58^{\rm m}30\fs285$, DEC: $-55\degr57\arcmin08\arcsec$.
+It may be noted that this interferometer image lacks the low spatial frequencies to reproduce the extended SZE emission, which may be missing.

-The image of the Bullet cluster shown in Fig.~\ref{nsrcmap}, which has unresolved continuum sources subtracted, was convolved to a final beam of FWHM $23\farcs8 \times 21\farcs4$ at $80\degr$ P.A., which is the beam of the 1.344~GHz image.
-The halo image was then subtracted from this image and a 18~GHz image of the Bullet cluster, with all continuum sources including the halo subtracted, is in Fig.~\ref{haloxray} (upper panel).
+The 18 GHz image made from ATCA (Fig.~\ref{nos_pix130}) exhibits not just the SZE (peak decrement $-84.7\mu$Jy beam$^{-1}$ at $-$10.7$\sigma$), but also, surprisingly, the radio halo (peak 7.8$\sigma$).
+Radio halos are known to have spectra that steepen at frequencies less than 5 GHz.
+The spectral index of the radio halo in the Bullet cluster does not show any sign of steepening at frequencies lower than 8 GHz \citep{2000ApJ...544..686L}, and the apparent steepening at 8.8 GHz may well be due to the SZE.
+To the best of our knowledge, this is the first positive detection of a radio halo at any frequency above 10 GHz; further discussion of the radio halo at 18 GHz and its implications is left to a companion manuscript.
+Therefore, in conclusion, the SZE shown in Fig.~\ref{nos_pix130} is the {\em least} that can be expected at 18 GHz, with a peak SZE dip of $-$10.7$\sigma$.